Josiah-Sithole/Online-Shop/README.md

 The project shows gadgets from a local brand J-Sithy created by the owner Josiah Sithole, and the prices are random numbers used.

 ## Table of Contents
- -General Info
+ *General Info
    **Shopping Cart Info
- -Technologies
+ *Technologies
- -Installation
+ *Installation
     **How to install this project
  *Usage
- -Contact
+ *Contact
- -Reference
+ *Reference

 ## Technologies 💻

    **adding Javascript to Html and CSS brings a much more functional webpage that is user friendly than a static one.
    **So the webpage was created using;
-       -HTML
+       *HTML
-       -CSS
+       *CSS
-       -JavaScript
+       *JavaScript

   ## Installation

-    -Step 1 - Clone the repo
+    *Step 1 - Clone the repo
-    -Step 2 - should have a text editor installed first -Step 3 - Should not rename files and all files should have their extensions checked
+    *Step 2 - should have a text editor installed first *Step 3 - Should not rename files and all files should have their extensions checked

   ## Usage